ACX_Logo

 Digital Painting

 Digital painting offers us a wide variety of tools.
 How should one use them?
 In this 7-week course, students will learn to approach their digital paintings with intentionality and fluidity.
 Using Photoshop, fundamentals of composition, color, light, and visual storytelling will be covered, along with techniques for a smooth digital workflow.
-For students interested in concept art or illustration.
+Ideal for students interested in concept art or illustration.
 Prerequisite: some traditional painting experience plus previous Photoshop experience, or by permission of an ArtCenter advisor.
 Required equipment: access to a computer with Photoshop, a Wacom tablet or cintiq, and a digital camera to take reference photos.

-Meeting Times:
+Meeting Times: N/A

 ACX-070W